 Create a sense of community on your website by adding a forum.
 Go through 6 simple steps that detail everything from choosing a platform for your forum to setting up administrative rules.

 People tend to fall in the camp of loving online forums or thinking they are a waste of time.
 According to experts like Daniel Scocco of Daily Writing Tips, adding a forum to your website is a great idea if you have enough traffic to keep it active.

 There is no magic number here, but you should wait for 5,000 or more daily unique visitors before launching a forum.
 Just consider that we had around 10,000 RSS readers on DailyWritingTips when we launched the DWT Forum, and out of those only 400 or so registered for the Forum.Daniel Scocco, DailyWritingTips

 Forums help build community, which can keep visitors coming back to your website again and again.

 Forums go way back in the online world.
-It could be argued that they are the first social media spots online.
+KOM, a type of Bulletin Board System (BBS), was in use as early as 1979.
+Forum could be argued that they are the first social media spots online.
 It was a way for people to interact with one another on like-minded topics.
 Most forums are based around a specific topic or niche.

 - Way for your readers to interact with one another.